AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/NamedElementSequence_1/Count.md

 NamedElementSequence&lt;T>.Count Property
 =========================================
-AutomationML 2.1 APIGets the number of elements in this sequence
+Gets the number of elements in this sequence

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)